The right IAM software for secure identity management

 🤝 Strategic Vendor Relationship Management:

-• Multi-vendor strategy development for risk diversification and competitive leverage
+Multi-vendor strategy development for risk diversification and competitive utilize

 📋 Contract Negotiation and Risk Mitigation: